 Sometimes, though, you need to slip a don't into your trip, just to keep you safe and savvy.

 Despite the adverse ring to the word, our tips aren't limiting or nagging.
 Quite the contrary.
 Our five suggestions -- part insider information, part concerned parent -- will make you a smarter urbanite capable of navigating virgin territory like a seasoned pro.
-Most importantly, our guiding light of don'ts will expand your list of gotta-do's.
+Most importantly, our guiding light of don'ts will expand your list of what to do in a new city.

-Cities, especially the most expensive ones (think Oslo, Geneva, Zurich, Copenhagen, Stockholm ...), inhale your money like a vacuum cleaner set on high.
+Cities, especially the most expensive ones (think Oslo, Geneva, Zurich, Copenhagen, New York ...), inhale your money like a vacuum cleaner set on high.
 To protect your money purse, take advantage of a destination's more giving side.
 (Read: Free attractions.)

-Gratis activities are ubiquitous, if you know where to look.
-Flea, antique and farmers' markets are often free for idle wanderers, as are many art galleries, outdoor festivals and parks -- such as Tiergarten in Berlin and San Francisco's Golden Gate National Recreation Area, for instance.
+Gratis activities are ubiquitous if you know where to look.
+Flea, antique and farmers' markets are often free for idle wanderers, as are many art galleries, outdoor festivals and parks -- such as Tiergarten in Berlin and Vancouver's Stanley Park, for instance.
 Most cities offer a handful of museums and monuments that don't charge admission.
 In Washington D.C., the Smithsonian museums and national memorials don't want your money.
-Ditto for the Getty Center in Los Angeles and the Victoria and Albert Museum in London.
+Ditto for the Getty Center in Los Angeles and numerous museums in London.

 Many institutions that do exact a fee will set aside complimentary days or hours.
-New York's Museum of Modern Art waives the charge Fridays from 4 to 8 p.m.; at the Louvre in Paris, visitors can hang onto their euros the first Sunday of each month as well as on July 14 (Bastille Day).
-Guests under age 26 also enter for free on Fridays from 6 to 9:45 p.m.
+New York's Museum of Modern Art waives the charge Fridays from 4 to 8 p.m.; at the Louvre in Paris, visitors can hang onto their euros the first Sunday of each month from October through March.
+Guests under age 26 also enter for free on Fridays from 6 p.m. on.

 If you are a student, teacher, senior or member of the military, always carry ID; freebies or discounts may drop into your lap.

-To further treat your wallet to a break, snag free audience tickets to a TV show taping -- "The View," "Hot in Cleveland," "The Price Is Right" -- in New York or Los Angeles.
+To further treat your wallet to a break, snag free audience tickets to a TV show taping -- "The View," "The Daily Show," "The Price Is Right" -- in New York or Los Angeles.
 For the game show, you might even return home with a tidy profit.
-Or tag along on a free tour, such as the Chicago Greeter program or New York City's Free Tours by Foot.
-(Keep in mind that tips are often appreciated even if the tour itself is free.)
+Or tag along on a free tour, such as Free Tours by Foot, which operates "pay what you wish" excursions in several cities including London, Paris and Washington D.C.
+(Keep in mind that tips are appreciated even if the tour itself is free.)

-For events and attractions of this ilk, check the Web sites of city tourism offices as well as such gadabout publications as Time Out.
+For events and attractions of this ilk, check the websites of city tourism offices as well as such gadabout publications as Time Out.
 Alternative newsweeklies also list events that cater to penniless artists and students.
-For techie travelers, many smartphone apps highlight gratis diversions, such as the "Top 25 San Francisco Attractions Guide & Free Things To Do" (available for iPhones and iPads).
-If the app itself is free, all the better.

 2. Don't Hail a Cab

 It's so easy to snag a cab: Wag a hand, and seconds later a blur of yellow will screech to a stop.
 However, moving around a city in a taxi can be costly and, frankly, hair-raising.
-For a more local experience and a potentially quicker pony ride (especially at rush hour), take public transportation.
+While peer-to-peer car services such as Uber and Lyft tend to be cheaper than cabs, travelers on a budget should take public transportation.

 In New York or Beijing, hop on the subway; in Boston, the T; in Chicago, the L; in Washington, Los Angeles and Paris, the Metro; in London, the iconic Tube.
 If you plan to bounce all over the place, purchase an all-day or multi-day pass.